brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 memcpy(bp, pl, payload);
 {% endhighlight %}

-Here, the length of the replied message if computed like :
+Here, the length of the response is computed like :

  * 1 byte to store the type of the message (request or response)
  * 2 bytes to store the length of the payload
  * `payload` bytes to store the payload
  * `padding` bytes so the message has a fixed length

-Line 7 allocate the memory needed for the response, line 8 makes `bp` to point to this memory.
+Line 7 allocates the memory needed for the response, line 8 makes `bp` point to this memory area.

-Line 9 writes the type to the response, and make `bp` point to the next byte.
+Line 9 writes the type to the response, and makes `bp` point to the next byte.

-Line 10 write the size of the payload (two bytes) to the response, and hisft the pointer by two bytes, so it points on the message
+Line 10 writes the size of the payload (two bytes) to the response, and shift the pointer by two bytes, so it now points on the message.

 Line 11 copies the sent message to the response on `payload` bytes.
 Here is the flaw.
-The size was never checked, so we rely on the size sent by the client to read from the server's memory.
+The size was never checked on the server-side, so we rely on the size sent by the client to read from the server's memory.

-Therefore, it is really easy to get interesting data from the server, you just have to specify the maximum length for the message (0xFFFF), and to write an empty or a really short message.
+Therefore, it is really easy to get interesting data from the server, you just have to specify the maximum length for the message (0xFFFF), and to write an empty or a really short message, and the response will contain the next 64kB after the message in the server's memory (possibly credentials, files, ...)

 ### Conclusion

-Here are somes lesson we can learn from the heartbleed bug:
+Here are somes lessons we can learn from the heartbleed bug:

  1. be really careful when treating sensible data with low-level languages where you have to manually handle the memory.
- 2. use proper name for variables, do not hesitate to write lengthy comments, this way other developers can quickly understand what the code is doing, and reveal issues before they are being exploited
+ 2. use proper name for variables, do not hesitate to write lengthy comments, this way other developers can quickly understand what the code is doing, and reveal issues before they are being exploited.
- 3. do not skip the testing phase. **This bug could have been easily discovered by sending random values to the server and by comparing to the response to the request.**
+ 3. do not skip the testing phase.
+I am sorry to say that, but This bug could have been easily discovered by sending random values to the server and by comparing to the response to the request.

 #### Notes